NetEng-Pro/dev-neteng-pro/assets/license/CC-BY-4.0.md

 replace Your obligations under this Public License where the Licensed Rights include other Copyright and Similar Rights.

-### Section 5 -- Disclaimer of Warranties and Limitation of Liability.
+### Section 5 -- Disclaimer of Warranties and Limitation of Liability

   a.
 UNLESS OTHERWISE SEPARATELY UNDERTAKEN BY THE LICENSOR, TO THE
      EXTENT POSSIBLE, THE LICENSOR OFFERS THE LICENSED MATERIAL AS-IS